 Agencies Have Been Siloed For Too Long

 Not this agency!
 Here at Seer, we live into cross-collaboration.
 We thrive because of it.
-However, there was a time where we were more siloed than we would have liked.
-Over the past few years, through collaboration and leveraging each others’ data, we’ve found the key to digital success: cross channel strategies.
+However, there was a time when we were more siloed than we would have liked.
+Over the past few years, through collaboration and leveraging each others’ data, we’ve found the key to digital success: cross-channel strategies.

 - Cohesive messaging